hugoaboud/pySvg2Gcode/README.md

 The file `config.py` contains the configurations for the conversion (printer bed size etc).

+## Forked information
+The original has an error with svg files from inkscape. export to plain svg from inkscape then convert the file using this python module.
+I don't know how it works, but it seems to work.

 ## Installation
 Simply clone this repo.
 ```